borgbackup/borg/README.rst

 Optional data encryption
-    All data can be protected using 256-bit AES encryption and data integrity and authenticity is verified using HMAC-SHA256.
+    All data can be protected using 256-bit AES encryption and data integrity and authenticity is verified using a MAC (message authentication code).

 Off-site backups
     Attic can store data on any remote host accessible over SSH.
 This is